Annual Copyright License

 - Converting VHS to DVD

-General Rule: Any time there is an exchange of money for a course pack, it should be happening at the Campus Store so sales tax can be properly recorded.
+General Rule: Any time there is an exchange of money for a course pack, the money exchange should be happening at the Campus Store so sales tax can be properly recorded.

-As soon as possible, send the document title and related copyright information to Shelly (firstname.lastname@example.org).
-Securing copyright permission can often take up to 6 weeks so the sooner we request it, the better chance it will be available when the course begins.
+As soon as possible, send all document titles and related copyright information to Marie Prins.
+Securing copyright permission can often take up to six weeks, so the sooner the copyright permission is requested, the better the chance of having the permissions secured by the time the course pack is needed.

 For copyright purposes, please include:

-- ISBN—even if it is an article, the ISBN of the book where it appeared is needed
+- ISBN (for an article, use the ISBN of the book where the article appeared)

 - Book/Periodical Title